Table of Contents

 Diagnosis of Radiation Colitis

-A history of radiation treatment followed by most symptoms radiation colitis is expected.
+A history of radiation treatment followed by most symptoms of radiation colitis is expected.
 These symptoms should steadily improve over time.
 The aggressive investigation is usually reserved for chronic symptoms.
 However, hematochezia or symptoms of obstruction should be aggressively evaluated because surgery may be required.

 A complete blood count may be useful to establish anemia in chronic radiation colitis due to blood loss and malnutrition.
 Other assays are available to evaluate intestinal absorption.
 These tests include: